 The note found on Barter read, "If J. Boggs is dead, I am satisfied."

 Yes, indeed.
 John Craig Boggs is one of those unsung lawmen of the Old West.
-No, he didn't make his mark back East in Kansas cow towns.
+He made his mark in the California Gold County and not back East in Kansas cow towns.
 And maybe, just maybe, that's why you've probably never heard of him.
 Even though he was known for getting those that he was after and took on outlaws, he was fortunate that he always left a shootout without being hit.
 All, while in many cases others right next to him were shot down.

 Some say Old West lawmen never lived very long.
 Some say they aged before their time, grew cynical and callous, bitter and broke in many cases.
 Some say they died alone without family or friend to speak of their good deeds.
 I don't know if I can agree with that.
 For J.C.
 Boggs, he was a '49er, a man who came West to California to get rich just as hundreds of thousands of others did.
 In the process, he became a prospector, a miner, storekeeper, county sheriff, town marshal, county assessor, and postmaster.
 All before finally settling down on a farm in Newcastle.